Demographics of South Korea: Age structure

 There are several implications and issues associated with an aging population.
 A rapidly aging population is likely to have several negative implications on the labour force.
 In particular, experts predict that this might lead to a shrinking of the labour force.
 As an increasing proportion of people enter their 50s and 60s, they either choose to retire or are forced to retire by their companies.
 As such, there would be a decrease in the percentage of economically active people in the population.
 Also, with rapid aging, it is highly likely that there would be an imbalance in the young-old percentage of the workforce.
 This might lead to a lack of vibrancy and innovation in the labour force, since it is helmed mainly by the middle-aged workers.
 Data shows that while there are fewer young people in society, the percentage of the economically active population, made up of people ages 15–64, has increased by 20% from 55.5% to 72.5%.
 This shows that the labour force is indeed largely made up of middle-aged workers.

 A possible consequence might be that South Korea would be a less attractive candidate for investment.
 Investors might decide to relocate to countries like Vietnam, where there is an abundance of cheaper, younger labour.
 If employers were to choose to maintain operations in South Korea, there is a possibility that they might incur higher costs in retraining or upgrading the skills of this group of middle-age workers.
 On top of that, higher healthcare costs might also be incurred and the government would need to set aside more money to maintain a good healthcare system to cater to the elderly.

 Due to the very low birth rate, South Korea is predicted to enter a Russian Cross pattern once the large generation born in the 1960s starts to die off, with potentially decades of population decline.

 Since 2016, the number of elderly people (aged 65 and older) has outnumbered children (0–14 years) and the country has become an "aged society."
-People older than 65 make up more than 14% of the total population.
+As of 2026, 21.6% of the population in South Korea is over the age of 65.